Albany Visitor Centre (M) - Experience Walpole

 Albany’s Historic Whaling Station was the last operating station in Australia and provides a fascinating insight into Albany’s colourful past.
 Recognised as a heritage site, the whaling station is an engaging and educational tourism attraction for all ages to enjoy.
 Find yourself immersed in the sights and sounds of the whaling industry.
 Enjoy short films within the converted whale oil tanks.
 Climb aboard the Cheynes IV, the world’s only preserved Whalechaser ship; see a giant blue whale skeleton; enjoy a world-renowned marine animal art collection and view precious scrimshaw art.
 Visit museum exhibits filled with authentic, whaling artefacts and memorabilia or relax in Whalers Cafe overlooking one of Albany’s most picturesque bays.

-Albany’s Historic Whaling Station’s unique, biodiverse location is also home to over a 100,000 species of native plants which are now displayed in the Regional Wildflower Garden.
+Albany’s Historic Whaling Station’s unique, biodiverse location is also home to over 100,000 species of native plants which are now displayed in the Regional Wildflower Garden.
 Families can enjoy free BBQ’s in the gardens and learn about their friendly collection of native animals at the Australian Wildlife Park.
 It’s a memorable day on The Amazing South Coast.

 The National Anzac Centre

 Set within the Princess Royal Fortress, the National Anzac Centre offers visitors a deeply personal connection with the Anzac experience.
-Within the National Anzac Centre, the key phases and events of the First World War are told through the stories of the ANZAC's themselves.
-With unique content developed by the Western Australian Museum and Australian War Memorial, visitors assume the identity of one of 32 characters, and follow their personal experience of the Great War: from recruitment, through training and embarkation, shipboard life on the convoys, on to the conflicts at Gallipoli, the Middle East and the Western Front, and post-war… for those who returned.
+Within the National Anzac Centre, the key phrases and events of the First World War are told through the stories of the ANZAC's themselves.
+With unique content developed by the Western Australian Museum and Australian War Memorial, visitors assume the identity of one of 32 characters and follow their personal experience of the Great War: from recruitment, through training and embarkation, shipboard life on the convoys, on to the conflicts at Gallipoli, the Middle East and the Western Front, and post-war… for those who returned.
 These personal stories unfold through interactive, multimedia displays, poignant artefacts, rare images and film, and audio commentary.

 As the story of conflicts within the National Anzac Centre draws to a close, the names of the 41,265 servicemen and women who left Albany in the first and second convoys are revealed: scrolling beneath a Pool of Reflections.
 The experience concludes with the discovery of each character’s fate and a Tribute Wall where visitors may document their own feelings and messages to the ANZAC's.